aws-amplify/amplify-js/docs/media/quick_start.md

 });
 ```

-In the configuration above, you are required to pass in an Amazon Cognito identity pool ID so that AWS Amplify can retrieve base credentials for a user even in an un-authenticated state.
+In the configuration above, you are required to pass in an Amazon Cognito identity pool ID so that AWS Amplify can retrieve base credentials for a user even in an unauthenticated state.

 **Configuration Parameters for existing AWS resources**
 To see the configuration parameters for existing AWS resources, see the *Manual Setup* section in AWS Amplify Developer Guide for each individual service: